Jeffrey Epstein signed will 2 days before suicide, report says

 CLICK HERE FOR THE FOX NEWS APP

-There were no details on the trust’s beneficiaries, the Post reported, adding that the court papers noted Epstein’s only potential heir was his brother, Mark Epstein.

-The will reportedly said his brother had a claim to Epstein’s extensive holdings only if the financier did not leave behind the document.
+The will said his brother had a claim to Epstein’s extensive holdings only if the financier did not leave behind the document.